Temple Shalom By-Laws

 4.1.1 Attend and take part in discussion at general meetings and open meetings of the Board;

-4.1.2 Vote on any matter at a general meeting provided the member is 18 years or over or provide a proxy in case of absence;
+4.1.2 Vote on any matter at a general meeting provided the member is 18 years or over or to designate another member age 18 or over as a proxy voter in case of absence;

-4.1.4 Be elected as an Officer of the Temple;
+4.1.4 Be elected as an Officer of the Temple if they are Jewish;

 4.1.5 Be appointed to any committee;